randovania/randovania/docs/GLOSSARY.md

 Internally, this is used only to refer to the value used to initialize a [Random Number Generator](#rng).

+## Session

+An instance of [Multiworld](#multiworld) play.

 ## Solver

 The part of Randovania that takes a [Layout](#layout) and determines a path that can reach the [Victory Condition](#victory-condition).

-By default runs for all single-player layouts after generation.
+By default, this process is run for all single-player Layouts after generation.

 ## Starting Items

 [Items](#item) which a player is granted immediately upon starting the game.

+## Teleporter

+Any system that connects two conceptually disjointed [Areas](#area) of the game.
+Unlike [Docks](#dock), the areas they connect are not directly adjacent to one another.
+Teleporters are used to represent things like elevators, portals, fast-travel points, and, of course, actual teleporters.
+Teleporters are sually used to connect two distinct [Worlds](#world), though a Teleporter can also connect two Areas in the same World.

 ## Trick

-A [Resource](#resource) that represents some non-trivial gameplay feat, usually by exploiting some mechanic or glitch.
+A [Resource](#resource) that represents some non-trivial gameplay feat, usually achieved by exploiting some mechanic or glitch.

 Examples:
 - Slope Jumps in the Metroid Primes.